sharmaeklavya2/blog-source/content/posts/hobbies.md

 * **Food**:
   I'm vegetarian.
 South Indian food is my favorite.
   Very oily food makes me nauseous and some North Indian cuisines (especially that of Rajasthan) are very oily.
-  I can also cook basic food.
+  I can also cook simple food.

 * **Operating System**:
   I strongly prefer Linux (all distributions I have ever seen) and macOS over Windows.